asyncapi/training/VIDEO_2_SCRIPT.md

 ## ASYNCAPI and EDA

 AsyncAPI is an open-source initiative that seeks to improve the current state of Event-Driven Architectures (EDA).
 Its long-term goal is to make working with EDAs as easy as it is to work with REST APIs.
-That goes from documentation to code generation, from discovery to event management.
+That goes from documentation to code generation and from discovery to event management.
 Most of the processes you apply to your REST APIs nowadays would be applicable to your event-driven asynchronous APIs too.

 To make this happen, the first step has been to create a specification that allows developers, architects, and product managers to define the interfaces of an AsyncAPI.
 Much like OpenAPI (fka Swagger) does for REST APIs.